 \section{Analysis}

 The first set of results can be seen in \tblref{tbl:oi_delta_period_1} and \tblref{tbl:oi_delta_period_2} for the periods 1 and 2 respectively.
-In these tables we have computed the open interest total variation as defined by \eqref{eq:oi:total_variation}, the total volume (\eqref{eq:total_trading_volume}) and the excess total variation (\eqref{eq:oi:excess_total_variation}) for the entire periods.
-As can be seen for period 1 only \bybit{} exhibits excess total variation on this scale while the rest of the exchanges seem to be reporting open interest changes that can be explained by the reported trading volume.
-In period 2 (\tblref{tbl:oi_delta_period_2}) however things look different.
-In this period both \bybit{} and OKX have non-negligible excess total variation.
-The excess in the \btcusdt{} and \btcusd{} markets on \bybit{} has grown both in absolute terms and in proportion to the reported volume quite dramatically.
+In these tables we show the open interest total variation as defined by \eqref{eq:oi:total_variation}, the total volume (\eqref{eq:total_trading_volume}) and the excess total variation (\eqref{eq:oi:excess_total_variation}) for the entire periods, namely these are cumulative results over the periods of January 2023 and July to (and including) September 2023 (periods 1 and 2, respectively).
+As can be seen for period 1, only \bybit{} exhibits excess total variation on this scale while the rest of the exchanges seem to be reporting open interest changes that can be explained by the reported trading volume.
+In period 2 however, the results are significantly different (see \tblref{tbl:oi_delta_period_2}).
+In this period, both \bybit{} and OKX have non-negligible excess total variation.
+The excess in the \btcusdt{} and \btcusd{} markets on \bybit{} has grown quite dramatically, both in absolute terms and in proportion to the reported volume.
 Furthermore, in this period \btcusd{} on Binance starts showing signs of misreporting.
-The rest of the exchanges don't seem to have excess in this period either, at least when considering the period in its entirety.
+The rest of the exchanges do not seem to have excess in this period either, at least when considering the period in its entirety.